 Your Placing Request will be considered against a set of criteria which is set out in the Council's priorities for admission.
-Please refer to the Placing Request Application Form for more details.
+Further information is available on the East Dunbartonshire Council website.

 Any Placing Requests received after the 15th March for Secondary 1 will not be considered in the first round of Placing Requests.
 Parents / Carers will be notified of the outcome of their request within 2 months of receipt.
 As soon as a decision has been made, you will be notified of the result.
 If your Placing Request is successful, you will be asked to contact the school to establish arrangements for enrolment.